 Picking the Right Hotel

-Pick a hotel that suites your needs.
+Pick a hotel that suits your needs.
 Staying at the Disneyland hotel or Disney’s Grand Californian Hotel can be a great experience.
 But if it doesn’t meet your needs, you won’t be getting the most bang for your buck.
 You don’t have to stay on Disney property to have a great time at the Happiest Place on Earth.
 There are a lot of nearby hotels that are close to the theme parks that range from budget price to deluxe resorts with water parks!
 Make sure you take the time to find the hotel that will work best for your family.

 If you are driving in or getting a rental car, make sure you look for a hotel that has free parking.
-You don’t need that additional cost.
-(Pro tip: Get Away Today has a lot of off site hotels that give guests extra perks like free parking.)
-If you don’t want to worry about a rental car or parking, you can find a lot of great hotels near the Disney resort and Downtown Disney that are within walking distance.
-That’s also great if you have young children or a family member that can’t walk far.
+You don’t need the additional charge of parking fees.
+(Pro tip: Get Away Today has a lot of non-Disney hotels that give guests extra perks like free parking or a free shuttle to the park.)

 When are the Cheapest Times to go to Disney Parks?